 This VPN doesn’t offer live chat support and, currently, its support is rather sluggish and problematic.
 It’s also possible that ZenMate may clash with other VPN apps installed on your device.
 When it’s running in the background, it may not allow you to launch any other VPN.

 So much for the appetizer, let’s see how our ZenMate review can help you make up your mind.

-Security & Privacy: is ZenMate safe to use?
+Security and privacy: is ZenMate safe to use?

 To be frank, we are a bit concerned when it comes to ZenMate security and privacy, and not only because of its German home.
 Before we delve into this, let us remind you that VPN services can improve their apps, security and privacy features, server fleet, and speeds at any time.
 That’s why we keep updating our reviews from time to time.

 For example, if you had read the review just a few months ago, you would have thought that ZenMate only uses AES-128 encryption to protect your internet traffic, has no kill switch, and no OpenVPN support.
 All of our current findings may become irrelevant by the time we next update our ZenMate review.